OptimalBPM/angular-actions/README.md

 ## Naming convention

 An action can be called anything(like "sdlfkjsdlkfj"), but conventions are some times good, so here is an idea for how they should be named.
-It could also serve to make the actions easier to filter, this is an namespace-inspired approach: namespace/id-of-affected-thing/what-has-happened
+It could also serve to make the actions easier to filter and more useful in other contexts, this is an namespace-inspired approach: namespace/id-of-affected-thing/what-has-happened

 ### Crud actions